StuyPulse/NewbieBot/README.md

     public void acquire() {}
     // runs the motor backwards spin wheels that spit balls out of the robot public void deacquire() {}
+    // stop the drive motor so that balls are not brought in or out public void stop() {}

 }
 ```